Jae-Ro/pomodoro/README.md

 ## How to Run Pomodoro App - Frontend

-In the project directory 'PTTWeb4', you can run:
+In the project directory 'frontend', you can run:

 ### `npm install`
 This will download all necessary dependencies.
 Once that is finished, please run:

-### Create a `.env.staging` file in the root of the PTTWeb4 folder
+### Create a `.env.staging` file in the root of the frontend folder
 Within this file, add the following:
 REACT_APP_API_URL = "http://127.0.0.1:8000/"